ManuelPuchner/snapchat-memories-downloader/README.md

 Since Snapchat wants you to pay for more than 5GB of memories, this script downloads all your memories.
 The version Snapchat provides has bugs where it says 100% downloaded but actually downloaded nothing (at least in some cases).

-## Disclaimer
+## Credits

-Everything was coded quickly to get it working.
-It worked for me and I think it's even better than Snapchat's original since it adds metadata to files (which Snapchat doesn't).
-Feel free to contribute! 👍🙏
+This is a fork of [ManuelPuchner/snapchat-memories-downloader](https://github.com/ManuelPuchner/snapchat-memories-downloader) with improvements for zero-setup usage and test mode.
+Thanks to Manuel for the original implementation! 🙏

+Feel free to contribute! 👍

 ## 🚀 Quick Start (Zero Setup Required)